jaylee137/jaylee518/README.md

   <br />

-Resourceful blockchain/frontend developer with 8 years of experience in software engineering.  <br />
+Blockchain/Frontend developer with 8 years of experience in software engineering.

-Master of JavaScript, Golang, Rust, and Python.
-Extensive knowledge of smart contracts, consensus algorithms, and data structures.  <br />

-Excellent at agile development, integrating strong front-end and back-end technologies.  <br />

 <br />